20 Jan Tweeting on Martin Luther King Jr. Day: The Good, the Bad and the Why?!

-With yesterday being Martin Luther King, Jr. Day, we saw some brands do #MLKDay right, some do it wrong, and others not do anything at all (which, in this case, we see as a good thing).
-Here’s a roundup of the Good, the Bad, and the Why?!
+We evaluated some previous branded content from Martin Luther King, Jr. Day and saw some brands do #MLKDay right, some do it wrong, and others not do anything at all (which, in this case, we see as a good thing).
+Here’s a roundup of the Good, the Bad, and the Why!?
+We advise you use these insights to help decide how (and if) your brand should participate in the conversation on future MLK Days and holidays alike.

 Yes, yes, yes.
 Smart execution that strongly ties to the brand, without pushing sales or products.
 It’s also great to see Crayola rebound after their scary security mishap that lead to inappropriate posts on their channels.